kartikMiddleware/heartbeat-checks/doc.md

 We identifies the check by the UUID value included in the URL.

-Response Codes
+Response Codes<br>
-200 OK
+200 OK<br>
-The request was understood and added to the processing queue.
+The request was understood and added to the processing queue.<br>
-404 (not found)
+404 (not found)<br>
-Could not find a check with the specified UUID.
+Could not find a check with the specified UUID.<br>
-429 (rate limited)
+429 (rate limited)<br>
 Rate limit exceeded, request was ignored.
-Please do not ping a single check more than 5 times per minute.
+Please do not ping a single check more than 5 times per minute.<br>
-400 invalid url format
+400 invalid url format<br>
-The URL does not match the expected format.
+The URL does not match the expected format.<br>
 Example

 ```